EricssonResearch/dnt/getting_started/scenario_ip_over_detnet/README.md

 ```

 As one can see, we have __Destination Net Unreachable__ errors.
-This is expected: `nxp1` dont have any routing entry for the `10.0.200.0/24` network, therefore can't route the packet properly.
-That means it will generate an ICMP error message and send it back to the talker.
+This is expected: `nxp1` doesn't have any routing entry for the `10.0.200.0/24` network, therefore can't route the packet properly, and generates an ICMP error message back to the talker.

 But why is this the case?

-R2DTWO working with the user-space copy of the packet.
+R2DTWO is working with the user-space copy of the packet.

-That means the packet continue its way in the Linux packet processing pipeline regardless if R2DTWO processed it or not.
+That means the packet continues its way in the Linux packet processing pipeline regardless of R2DTWO processing it or not.
-Essentially, since the Layer2 frame of the ping packet sent by the talker is handled by R2DTWO and properly transmitted to the listener, we will receive a reply for that.
+Essentially, since the ping packet sent by the talker is handled by R2DTWO and properly transmitted to the listener, we will receive a reply for that.
-Beside that, the Linux also process the frame, which goes up to the IP protocol handler which generate the net unreachable ICMP error.
+Beside that, the Linux also processes the frame, which goes up to the IP protocol handler which generate the net unreachable ICMP error.

-In fact, the root of the problem is the bad configuration.
-If one can read the document carefully, the recommended way to use R2DTWO in IP over DetNet scenario is to use it together with OvS or Linux TC.
+The recommended way of using R2DTWO in IP over DetNet scenario is to use it together with Linux TC and a virtual interface to separate the DetNet traffic from the background traffic before it even reaches R2DTWO.
-With those tools, we can do the following:
+With TC we can do the following:

-1. Configure TC or OvS rules on the ingress interface, matching on the traffic expected in stream(s) defined in R2DTWO
+1. Configure TC rules on the ingress interface, matching on the traffic expected in stream(s) defined in R2DTWO
-2. Redirect the matching packets to a virtual interface, like veth which defined as UNI in the R2DTWO config
+2. Redirect the matching packets to a virtual interface, like veth, which is defined as UNI in the R2DTWO config
-3. Let the Linux network stack handle the background traffic (which is not redirected hence invisible to R2DTWO)
+3. Let the Linux network stack handle the background traffic normally (which is not redirected hence invisible to R2DTWO)

 This can be visualized in the figure below: